Priekule Airfield

 Priekule Airfield is an abandoned airport located in Priekule, Latvia.
-It was originally built in October 1939, and then rebuilt between 1975 and 1985 for agricultural aviation.
+It was originally built in October 1939, and then was rebuilt in 1971 for agricultural aviation.
 The runway is mainly used for motorsports activities.

 History

 In October 1939, the Soviet Armed Forces began construction of Priekule Airfield in accordance to the Mutual Assistance Pact between Latvia and the USSR.
 In summer 1944, Priekule Airfield was occupied and upgraded by the Germans likely intended for Luftwaffe usage, however no units were ever based there.
 When the German forces withdrew, the airfield was abandoned.
-Between 1975 and 1985, the airfield was rebuilt by the Soviet Union for agriculture aviation run by state-run Aeroflot.
-According to a local resident, Antonov An-2 aircraft was used for crop-dusting and fertilizer spreading, and would be stored in the airfield’s hangar.
-It consisted of a 30 meter wide asphalt runway and taxiway which led to a large apron.
-In 2010, the Rally Kurzeme held a rally sprint finishing at the Priekule Airfield service zone.
-In 2011, the airfield's runway was in good condition, however, small holes were observed on the southeast end of the runway.

 The old runway of the airfield remains intact.